kavikavi156/GreenixBack/DEPLOYMENT.md

 ## Step 2: Render.com Deployment

-### Method 1: Using render.yaml (Recommended)
+### Method 1: Using render.yaml with Root Setup (Recommended)
 1. Push your code to GitHub (already done)
 2. Connect your GitHub repo to Render
 3. Render will automatically detect the `render.yaml` file
+4. The root `server.js` will handle starting the backend from correct directory
-4. Set the following environment variables in Render dashboard:
+5. Set the following environment variables in Render dashboard:

 ```
 NODE_ENV=production